 View this post on Instagram

 Hail to the classics.
 The Complete Keys To Progress by John McCallum… this book was recommended by my friend @jasonpegg .
 John McCallum wrote a series of articles in Strength And Health magazine from 1965 to 1972.
-This book available @ironmind is the complete series of said articles.
+This book available through @ironmind and is complete series of articles.
 This book is a great read.
 Each article contains training advice and programming written within a story.
 I have never read anything like this book and I throughly enjoyed it.
 The articles range from the those beginning the iron journey to those who have been lifting for decades.
 Each article is unique and captivates the reader through John's ability to weave a wonderful story that not only informs, but makes you laugh.
 I throughly enjoyed this book and I highly recommend it. #strengthandpowerreview #strengthandconditioning #keystoprogress #johnmccallum#bodybuilding#powerlifting #weightlifting #benchpress #squat#deadlift#hailtotheclassics

 Two men of particular importance in this regard were John McCallum and Anthony Ditillo.
 For those unaware, McCallum and Ditillo were two of the most highly regarded, and entertaining, writers for the 1960s and 1970s.
 McCallum, whose best known work was The Complete Keys to Progress, had a fabulous style of writing.
 Where other writers would relay information, McCallum’s writings nearly always took the form of a conversation.
 They would feature McCallum in the gym talking to younger trainees, with friends, family members etc., and, in helping them, he’d also his point.
 McCallum, unlike the bodybuilders of the golden age, was a strong proponent for the breathing squat — shorthand used by some for 20-rep squats — as his fictional conversation with Oley in Keys to Progress demonstrated: